damon-raynor/AI-World-Trading/README.md

 CS 5260-50 | Artificial Intelligence | Damon Raynor

 ## Running the Project
-To run the project, navigate to the "ProjectPartOne.py" file and run it as a script. it contains the country scheduler function and then calls the function near the bottom of the script.
+To run the project, navigate to the "ProjectPartTwo.py" file and run it as a script. it contains the country scheduler function and then calls the function near the bottom of the script.

+You will need numpy installed to run alphaBetaSearch.

 ## Current Progress